speediegamer/the81project/README.md

 ## Credit

-    spdgmr - Creator of The81Project and the TigerALC patch CloverHackyColor - Created Clover EFI, making this project possible
+    speedie - Creator of The81Project and the TigerALC patch CloverHackyColor - Created Clover EFI, making this project possible

 ##### PLEASE DO NOT DISTRIBUTE ANY FILES ON THIS PAGE DIRECTLY WITHOUT PERMISSION!